Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

 ![example 2](./images/example-2.png)

+**Challenge:**

+You may notice that the info box flickers.
+If you pay close attention, you'll notice that this occurs when the cursor is over a circle but is also overlapping the info box.
+You get a loop.
+The hovering over a circle makes the box display.
+Now you're hovering over the box, and no longer over the circle so it box disappears.
+Which leaves you over the circle, and box appears again.

+You can fix this by adding the folling styles:

+- The `svg` element needs the style: `pointer-events` `none`
+- The `circle` elements need the style: `pointer-events` `fill`

+You can add these styles any way you like!

+The result is that svg ignores mouse/pointer events and circles apply these events only to their fill.

 **Challenge**

 Style the info box and text.
 Do anything you like here.
 Make it look the way you think is best.
 Set the fill color, stroke, and stroke-width, change the size etc.